webpack/docs/tutorials/getting-started/first-loader/README.md

 # The first loader

-We want to add a css file to our application.
+We want to add a CSS file to our application.

 webpack can only handle JavaScript natively, so we need the `css-loader` to process CSS files.
 We also need the `style-loader` to apply the styles in the CSS file.